-The Statement of Accounts 2022-23 was certified for issue on 31st May 2023.
+The Statement of Accounts 2022-23 was re-certified for issue on 29th September 2023.
 All known material events that occurred up to and including this date which relate to 2022-23 or before have been reflected in the accounts.
+This replaces the unaudited Statement of Accounts issued on 31st May 2023.